 You will be asked to provide a password, your 10-digit cell phone number and your cell phone carrier (the company that provides your cell service).
 The password will be used to login to the service after signing up to make changes to your account.
 Upon signing up, you will be presented with a verification page and will receive a text message to your phone.
 Enter the verification number from the text message in the box to activate your account.

-Emergency alerts may be sent to more than one cell phone number or e-mail address—including those of your parents or guardians.
+Emergency alerts may be sent to two cell phone numbers and/or five e-mail addresses.
 Just include the additional contact information to your emergency alert account.
 A current student must add this contact information.
 Parents are not permitted to add the information themselves.

 Please make sure you know who your cell phone carrier is before signing up for this service.
 If you do not see your carrier in the drop down list, please contact the Help Desk at 540-828-4357.